-The compounding effects of climate change, COVID-19, political instability, war, and displacement are exacerbating drug problems, organized crime, corruption, and terrorism, especially in crisis-settings and vulnerable areas.
-Links between illicit trade, financial flows, and trafficking in all its forms are a growing concern, while terrorism continues to threaten international peace and security, particularly in conflict areas where terrorists exploit fragilities.
+The compounding effects of climate change, COVID-19, political instability, war and displacement are exacerbating drug problems, organized crime, corruption and terrorism, especially in crisis settings and vulnerable areas.
+Links between illicit trade, financial flows and trafficking in all its forms are a growing concern, while terrorism continues to threaten international peace and security, particularly in conflict areas where terrorists exploit fragilities.

-KEY OBJECTIVES
+Key objectives

 The United Nations supports Member States in tackling issues related to drugs, crime and terrorism.
-We assist in setting and implementing international standards and norms on crime prevention and criminal justice and help ensure compliance with obligations in multilateral instruments on drugs, corruption, transnational organized crime, and terrorism.
+We assist in setting and implementing international standards and norms on crime prevention and criminal justice and help to ensure compliance with obligations in multilateral instruments on drugs, corruption, transnational organized crime and terrorism.

-KEY OUTCOMES
+Key outcomes

 Crime prevention and countering transnational organized crime

 In 2022, we continued to assist Member States on criminal justice.
-We helped train 2,700 prison officers and criminal justice practitioners in 30 national prison services in the safe, secure, and humane custody of prisoners based on the Nelson Mandela Rules and the Bangkok Rules.
-We also provided guidance on how to correctly classify and better treat prisoners as well as on the handling of special categories of prisoners.
+We helped to train 2,700 prison officers and criminal justice practitioners in 30 national prison services in the safe, secure and humane custody of prisoners based on the United Nations Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules) and the United Nations Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders (the Bangkok Rules).
+We also provided guidance on how to correctly classify and better treat prisoners, as well as on the handling of special categories of prisoners.

-To counter organized crime, we helped six Member States develop their strategies and trained over 250 policymakers from 47 countries on the implementation of the United Nations Convention against Transnational Organized Crime.
-We assisted 29 Member States in drafting or revising firearms legislation, four countries with legislation on trafficking in persons, and one country with legislation on the smuggling of migrants.
+To counter organized crime, we helped six Member States to develop their strategies and trained over 250 policymakers from 47 countries on the implementation of the United Nations Convention against Transnational Organized Crime.
+We assisted 29 countries in drafting or revising firearms legislation, 4 countries with legislation on trafficking in persons and 1 country with legislation on the smuggling of migrants.

-On issues related to cybercrime, we organized five intergovernmental sessions and five multistakeholder consultations to negotiate a draft convention on cybercrime, which is expected to be presented to the General Assembly in September 2023.
+On issues related to cybercrime, we organized five intergovernmental sessions and five multi-stakeholder consultations to negotiate a draft convention on cybercrime, which is expected to be presented to the General Assembly in September 2023.
 We also supported 60 countries in countering and preventing cybercrime.
-In six countries, we helped establish digital forensic laboratories for cryptocurrencies.
-We also worked with governments in Latin America in multistakeholder partnership to educate over 56,000 young people on cybercrime in age-, gender-, and disability-sensitive exhibitions in children’s museums.
+In six countries, we helped to establish digital forensic laboratories for cryptocurrencies.
+We also worked with Governments in Latin America in multi-stakeholder partnerships to educate over 56,000 young people on cybercrime in age-, gender- and disability-sensitive exhibitions in children’s museums.

-To help tackle illegal deforestation, our joint programme with INTERPOL assisted countries in detecting corruption and fraud in the forestry sector and disrupted five criminal organizations.
+To help to tackle illegal deforestation, our joint programme with the International Criminal Police Organization (INTERPOL) assisted countries in detecting corruption and fraud in the forestry sector and disrupted five criminal organizations.

 Countering the world drug problem

 We continued to address the world drug problem.
 In Afghanistan, we established an information centre for impartial monitoring of drugs and crime and their impact on surrounding countries.
-We also helped create more monitoring capacity.
+We also helped to create more monitoring capacity.

-To promote alternative livelihoods in communities that cultivate illicit crops, we supported the export of 300,000 tons of coffee to Europe with the Fair-Trade certification, generating profitable and sustainable income for 2,000 households in Bolivia, Lao PDR and Myanmar.
+To promote alternative livelihoods in communities that cultivate illicit crops, we supported the export of 300,000 tons of coffee to Europe with the fair trade certification, generating profitable and sustainable income for 2,000 households in Bolivia (Plurinational State of), Lao People’s Democratic Republic and Myanmar.

-We expanded the capacity of service providers in Egypt and Pakistan on opioid agonist therapy and trained over 1,100 police officers from Cambodia, Thailand, and Vietnam in how to strengthen the partnership between law enforcement, civil society, and the health sector.
+We expanded the capacity of service providers in Egypt and Pakistan on opioid agonist therapy and trained over 1,100 police officers from Cambodia, Thailand and Viet Nam on how to strengthen the partnership between law enforcement, civil society and the health sector.

 Terrorism prevention